codespin-ai/codespin/README.md

 It's quite a common requirement to mention a standard set of rules in all prompt files; such as mentioning coding conventions for a project.
 The include directive (`codespin:include:<path>`) let's you write common rules in a file, and include them in prompts as needed.

-For example, if you had a `./conventions.txt` file:
+For example, if you had a `conventions.txt` file:

 ```
 - Use snake_case for variables